 The more I thought about it the more I believed that DNA has absolutely nothing to do with being a parent.

-If having a dark skinned, curly haired, brown eyed baby is my fate.
+If having a dark skinned, black haired, brown eyed baby is my fate.
 Does that mean I would love him/her any less?

 Does sharing DNA with your child make you a better parent?